Cervical Orgasms: 12 Tips on How to Have an Amazing Cervical Orgasm

 8. Use lube.

 McGrath states that lube can keep you comfortable when working up to a cervical orgasm.
-It can also prevent vaginal tearing, friction, and pain during penetrative sex.
+Using the right kind of lube can also prevent vaginal tearing, friction, and pain during penetrative sex.

 9. Try doggy-style.